10 Best Viola Songbooks

 How Much Repertoire Do You Need?

-Song count is the simplest measure of a book’s capacity, but bigger is not always better.
+Song count is the simplest measure of capacity, but bigger is not always better.
 A 50-song collection can be ideal for a beginner who might feel overwhelmed by a 101-song library, while an intermediate player who practices daily may burn through a smaller folio in a matter of weeks.
 Consider your practice schedule: if you play multiple times per week and like to rotate material, a 100-song or 101-song volume offers better long-term value.
-On the other hand, if you are buying for a child or a casual player, a compact 50-song book can feel more approachable and easier to track.
+On the other hand, if you are buying for a child or a casual player, a compact 50-song book feels more approachable and easier to track.

 Physical thickness matters too.
 Larger viola songbooks can be harder to keep flat on a music stand, especially if the binding is tight.
 Look for editions that mention lay-flat binding or plan to use clips or a stand extension.
 If you travel to lessons frequently, a slimmer volume fits more easily into a gig bag.